Seattle Reign FC: Stadium

-In December 2021, OL Reign announced that Lumen Field will become its home stadium beginning in 2022.
+In December 2021, The Reign announced that Lumen Field will become its home stadium beginning in 2022.
 Lumen Field has a capacity of 68,740; standard configuration for Reign games seats 10,000 but can expand based on demand for individual games.
 With the move back to Seattle, the team also exited the planned soccer-specific stadium project in Tacoma.
+The team also moved their practice facilities to Starfire Sports prior to the 2023 season; the team were allocated a new field that would be used until they replaced the Sounders, who moved to their new Longacres facility in 2024.
+After the Reign were acquired by the Sounders ownership group, plans to share the new Longacres facility were discussed by the two teams.

 Broadcasting

+As of 2020, NWSL matches are broadcast on CBS Sports Network and Paramount+.
+International viewers can watch on nwslsoccer.com.
+In 2023, the league announced additional international streaming deals with DAZN and Tigo.

 From 2013 to 2016, Seattle Reign games were streamed live by Bootstrapper Studios via YouTube.
 The broadcasts were called by KOMO News Radio Sports Director, Tom Glasgow, with color commentary provided by Lesle Gallimore, head coach of the Washington Huskies.
 During the 2013 season, a select number of league games were broadcast on Fox Sports.
 During the 2014 season, several league games were broadcast by ESPN.

 In March 2015, the team became one of the first sports teams to use the newly released app Periscope to stream a preseason friendly against the Portland Pilots.
 In 2015, six select regular season games and the playoff matches were broadcast by Fox Soccer.
 The playoff final featuring Reign FC and FC Kansas City set what was then a league record, averaging 167,000 viewers on Fox Sports 1 – an increase of 7 percent compared to the 2014 final broadcast on ESPN2.
 That record stood until the 2016 NWSL finals between Western New York and Washington, which averaged more than 180,000 viewers.

-As of 2017, Reign games are streamed exclusively by Go90 for American audiences and via the NWSL website for international viewers.
+In 2017, Reign games were streamed exclusively by Go90 for American audiences and via the NWSL website for international viewers.
 As part of a three-year agreement with A&E Networks, Lifetime broadcasts one NWSL Game of the Week on Saturday afternoons.
 For the 2017 season, the Reign were featured in nationally televised Lifetime NWSL Game of the Week broadcasts on May 27, July 8, August 26, and September 9, 2017.
 During the 2018 season, Lifetime match broadcasts featuring Seattle include May 5, July 21, and August 11, 2018.

+In 2024, 11 Reign games were available on KONG-TV through a local broadcast partnership with KING 5 Media Group.
+KCPQ took over as the Reign's local station for 2025.